Darkwiiyou/automatic-ripping-machine/README.md

-# Automatic Ripping Machine (ARM) — With faketime / ddrescue
+# Automatic Ripping Machine (ARM) — With ddrescue

-This repository is a user-focused fork of the upstream Automatic Ripping Machine, with a smoother UI and first-class support for faketime and ddrescue.
+This repository is a user-focused fork of the upstream Automatic Ripping Machine, with a smoother UI and first-class support for ddrescue.
 It keeps the core functionality of ARM but improves day‑to‑day usability and resiliency.

 Upstream project: [automatic-ripping-machine/automatic-ripping-machine](https://github.com/automatic-ripping-machine/automatic-ripping-machine)